<script setup> all work without extra bundler wiring.

 vue-loaderand@vue/compiler-sfc. - Prompt to restart after install: stop and rerun

-extension devso the newly installed loader/plugin is picked up. - Unexpected
+extension devso Extension.js can load the newly installed loader/plugin. - Unexpected

-.vuehandling issues: verifyvueis present in project dependencies so Vue integration is detected.
+.vuehandling issues: verifyvueis present in project dependencies so Extension.js detects Vue integration.

 Usage examples